Coderad32/MarsPerserveResearch/README.md

 ## Our Legacy

 You're here to leave a legacy.
-Whether through your work, family, or personal endeavors, you're here to make a positive impact that will outlast you.
-Let's make a difference together.
+Whether through your work, family, or personal endeavors, you're here.
 ---